-Food is included at this park, but you do have to take part in the buffet before 6 PM.
+Food is included at this park for resort guests, but you do have to take part in the buffet before 6 PM.
 We spent about four hours here.

 This was definitely our second favorite park and is mostly centered around the water.
 We started our day out in the children’s world which is a great play area complete with areas water play, a little stream, two different climbing structures, swings, and an area where you can slide down into the water and crawl or walk across some lily pads.

 This part of the park was a huge hit and we spent most of our time there.
 We ended up walking around the park in a big circle which worked with our off road wagon.
 We had to go down quite a few sets of stairs and navigating around the trees was fairly tricky.
 Our kids also enjoyed swimming in the cave, watching cliff jumpers, and checking out a cenote.
 When our kids are a bit older we look forward to returning for the ropes course and the sea trek.

 The meals and drinks were included here and we really liked the buffet.
 We spent about six hours here and they do have towels, lifejackets, lockers, and showers on site.